African payment startup Chipper Cash raises $13.8M Series A – TechCrunch

 In 2019, Chinese investors put $220 million into OPay (owned by Opera) and PalmPay — two fledgling startups with plans to scale first in West Africa and then the broader continent.

-Over the next several years, expect to see market events — such as fails, acquisitions, or IPOs — determine how well funded fintech startups, including Chipper Cash, fare in Africa’s fintech arena.
+Over the next several years, expect to see market events — such as fails, acquisitions or IPOs — determine how well-funded payment startups, including Chipper Cash, fare in Africa’s fintech arena.